-39. Special procedure for voting for persons in institutions and operation areas
+39. Special procedure for voting of persons in restricted areas

-- (1) Subject to this Act or any other law, the Commission may make special provision for the taking of votes of patients in hospitals or persons admitted in sanatoria or homes for the aged and similar institutions and also for persons in operation areas such as soldiers and other security personnel, and the commission shall publish in the Gazette a list of the operation areas referred to in this section. - (2) Subject to subsection (1), the Commission shall not create special or separate polling stations exclusively for the army or any other security personnel. - (3) For the purposes of this section- - (a) "operation areas" includes an area where soldiers and other security personnel are deployed on special duty during an election period and may include restricted areas; and - (b) "restricted areas" include areas experiencing an epidemic, disaster or insecurity.
+- (1) The commission may make special provision for voting for specified persons employed in institutions engaged in the administration of elections, in restricted areas and operation areas. - (2) The commission shall publish in the Gazette and in a newspaper of wide national circulation the special provisions and a list of restricted areas and operation areas referred to in subsection (1). - (3) An area provided for voting for members of the Uganda Peoples' Defence Forces shall be outside of any barracks and the commission shall not create any special or separate polling station exclusively for the army or any other security personnel.

+- (4) For the purposes of this section- - (a) "operation area" includes an area where soldiers and other security personnel are deployed on special duty during an election period and may include a restricted area; and - (b) "restricted area" includes an area experiencing an epidemic, disaster or insecurity.

-[section 39 substituted by section 12 of Act 14 of 2010]
+[section 39 substituted by section 12 of Act 14 of 2010] and by section 7 of Act 11 of 2020]